va1entin/fenix/README.md

 2) Activate a hidden debug menu in Firefox to give your add-on collection id
 3) Use only unstable Nightly builds indefinitely, because other versions don't even have that debug menu

+To many people (including myself) restriction 3) doesn't make sense, because regardless of Nightly or Stable the feature would still be hidden behind a debug menu that you need to know even exists and activate manually.
+It just hurts experienced users while not helping anyone.

 This fork:

 1) takes stable upstream Fenix releases and removes restriction 3) mentioned above
-2) changes the app name (to "Firefox mod" instead of "Firefox") and app ID
+2) changes the app name (to "Firefox mod" instead of "Firefox") and app ID to not conflict with Mozilla's ID

-There are other forks of Fenix that also removed this restriction, most notably [Iceraven](https://github.com/fork-maintainers/iceraven-browser), which has other features and contains a custom add-on installation menu so you won't even need to create an AMO account anymore.
-Due to these other features and the resulting bigger code delta, Iceraven usually takes longer to catch up with the latest upstream release, though, which is why I created this fork as a very easily maintainable fork without any differences to upstream apart from the removal of restricting custom add-on installation to Nightly.
+There are other forks of Fenix that also don't have the restriction.
+Most notably [Iceraven](https://github.com/fork-maintainers/iceraven-browser), which has other features and contains a custom add-on installation menu so you won't even need to create an AMO account anymore.

+Due to these other features and the resulting bigger code delta, Iceraven usually takes longer to catch up with the latest upstream release, though, which is why I created this fork as a very easily maintainable fork without any differences to upstream apart from allowing add-on collections in stable releases.

-Iceraven's automation scripts were **really** helpful in creating this fork, so thanks a lot to you, devs!
+Iceraven's automation scripts were **really** helpful in creating this fork.
+So thanks a lot to you, devs! ❤️

-If Mozilla finally stops treating Fenix users like idiots and removes Nightly restriction upstream, I'll stop updating the fork - with prior announcement of course.
+If Mozilla finally stops treating Fenix users like idiots and removes the restriction upstream, I'll stop updating the fork - with prior announcement of course.

+## Branding

+The app currently uses the default Firefox branding.
+Only the app name and ID are different, inside the app it still says "Firefox" everywhere.

+**@Mozilla: If this doesn't sit well with you, please create an issue in this repo and I'll come up with my own branding.**

 ## Installation